 Surfshark VPN is not even two years old, and it would be surprising to see it caught in some shady story so soon.
 But as it quickly rises through the ranks, those left behind might be inclined to find ways to stop this prodigy.

 As for now, Surfshark has not shied away from imposing checks on themselves.
 We’re talking about the independent audit at the end of 2018.
 The results were positive, ensuring that the web browser extensions are as secure as it gets.

 Anonymous payment options

-Is Surfshark VPN safe to use?
+Is Surfshark VPN safe to use in 2020?

 We think it’s safe to say that Surfshark is safe to use.
 Not only is it one of the best overall VPNs, but it’s also proactive in establishing its reputation by submitting to independent audits, something even certain holy institutions are reluctant to do.

 We always think security first when giving our rankings, and this provider has it.
 Therefore expect Surfshark to continue climbing up the lists of most secure VPNs.